Last updated: 14 Oct, 2021

 Move the kittens to a quiet spare room, laundry or bathroom and kit it out with two litter trays and a bed, which can be bought very cheaply from a $2 shop.

-The kittens may be timid around humans too, but by simply feeding them every day and allowing them to get used to your presence you’ll be teaching them trust, which is extremely important preparation for rehoming.
+The kittens may be timid around humans too, but allowing them to get used to your presence you’ll be teaching them trust, which is extremely important preparation for rehoming.
+The Kitten Lady has some great tips for socialising kittens.

 Rehoming the litter